-Subject to Arizona rules of court, the court is required to conduct a probable validity hearing for every civil action that is filed and that claims a party is liable for damages based on contracting an illness that is also the subject of a public health pandemic.
-At the probable validity hearing, the plaintiff has the burden of proof to demonstrate that there is sufficient evidence to establish that the injury exists and that the defendant is likely a cause of the injury.
-On a finding of probable validity, the court may proceed to a trial on the merits.
-AS PASSED HOUSE
+Subject to Arizona rules of court, the court is required to conduct a probable cause hearing for every civil action that is filed and that claims a party is liable for damages based on contracting an illness that is a public health pandemic.
+At the probable cause hearing, the plaintiff has the burden of proof to demonstrate that there is sufficient evidence to establish that the injury exists and that the defendant is likely the cause of the injury.
+On a finding of probable cause, the court may proceed to a trial on the merits.